 I have a simple party snack for your Super Bowl gatherings that are happening this weekend.
-As you know, I only really care about the food on Super Bowl and not so much the game.
+As you know, I only really care about the football food on Super Bowl and not so much the game.
 Sorry, football fans!
 I just never got into the sport much.
 As for me, I am counting down the days ’til baseball Spring training begins.
 It’s coming so quickly!
 Let’s talk about this Beer Cheese Fondue Dip, shall we?

 Serve with toasted bread cubes, vegetables (broccoli or cauliflower), soft pretzel bites, tortilla chips….whatever you have on hand!

 - ¼ cup chopped onion

 - 4 cups (16 ounces) shredded cheddar cheese

 - ¼ teaspoon ground black pepper (can be omitted)

 - 3 to 4 tablespoons half-and-half or heavy cream

 - In a small saucepan, melt the butter and saute onion in butter until tender.
 Add garlic; cook 1 minute longer.
 Stir in beer.

 - Bring to a boil and then reduce heat to medium-low.
 Toss cheese with flour and pepper; stir into saucepan until completely melted.